brandiehatch/cal_hatch/README.md

 Data is the future!
 Data gives us concrete opportunities to take current data and model future opportunities.

-📍  Seattle, WA
+📍  Seattle, WA<p>
-🎓  Currently: General Assembly | Alma Mater: University of Missouri - Columbia 🌎  Passionate about the
+🎓  Currently: General Assembly | Alma Mater: University of Missouri - Columbia<p>
+🌎  Passionate about the<p>
 📊  I'm currently working o
 🤘🏼  While I'm waiting for my code to run, you can catch me either